mschellenger96/gsg_project/README.md

 - Added server-side caching for search objects in lesson 2 and 5 with using() {} blocks
 	- Added cache timeout for any potential issues

+- Simplified Lesson 1 PrintElementTemplates() to just use AFElementTemplate data type instead of a list